brisstone/web3.0_blockchain/README.md

-This App uses a smart contract that enables sending of ethereum between wallets using MetaMask wallet.
+This is a smart contract App that enables sending of ethereum between wallets using MetaMask wallet.

 ![Brisstore](/client/images/crypt.png)